fdemacedof/fraud_prediction/README.md

 ## Comparing classification algorithms using Kaggel's Fraudulent Transactions dataset

 **Important**: Kaggles dataset can be downloaded in https://www.kaggle.com/datasets/chitwanmanchanda/fraudulent-transactions-data.
+It is a big dataset and i was thus unable to upload it.

 Here i used Kaggel's dataset to evaluate the precision accuracy of logistic regression, CatBoost and XGBoost classification strategies on detecting fraudulent transactions.